 UCC offers an online Centralised Placement Service for incoming first years who have not secured accommodation by the time they recieve their CAO offer.

 Students living at least 45kms away from the university will be prioritised via the service.
 Agreement has been reached that first years will be prioritised should vacancies arise in UCC-owned accommodation, block-booked complexes and certain private complexes via the placement service.
 Unfortunatley it is not possible for this service to guarantee an offer of accommodation.

 Campus Accommodation vs Privately Owned Student Apartments

 Campus Accommodation is the name given to four UCC owned apartment complexes and they come highly recommended.
 The details for these apartments can be found here.
 The booking system for 1st year students wishing to stay in Campus Accommodation is based on a lottery.
-Applications for the 2019/20 academic year will open February 6th
+Applications for the 2020/21 academic year will open from February 5th until March 5th.

 The majority of privately owned student apartment complexes take bookings based on a first come, first served basis.
 Bookings normally open in February/March each year and students should put their name down for a place as soon as possible.
 You will find a list of the private complexes operating Cork here.
 This page is updated as we frequently as possible.
 If you are interested in booking with one of these complexes you should contact them now to enquire about application details.

 Hints and tips: The Campus Accommodation buildings are not actually on the UCC Campus but can be a short walk from the main and outer campuses.
 Most of the apartment style accommodation available to students is within a short walk of UCC and/or Cork City Centre.
 Make sure to put your name on all the waiting lists as you never know what will become available when the CAO offers arrive.